Unknown-Cyber-Inc/ida/README.md

 ## Prerequisites

-- DEVELOPERS: If you don't want to use the docker container, it is recommended to use a python virtual environment and install requirements on that instead.
-[Setting this up with IDA requires some configuration](#venv-setup).
 - Install IDApro — This should automatically include IDAPython (python API for IDA, which we rely on).

-## User Install
+## Installations

-- Clone this repo
+See the [troubleshooting](#troubleshooting) section for help with common issues.

+### For Users

-- Open terminal and navigate to the MAGIC folder
+- Open the terminal in the unknowncyber plugin folder, above `plugins`
-- Run `pip install cythereal_magic`
+- Run `pip install -e .`
-   * IDA can potentially point to multiple versions of python. ensure IDA's version has this package installed.
+- Open the `.env.example` file and change `MAGIC_API_KEY` to your UnknownCyber API key, then save and exit.
+- Run `cp .env.example ./plugins/idamagic/.env`
-- You can install this plugin in either `<IDA/INSTALL/DIRECTORY>/plugins` or  `$HOME/.idapro/plugins`, [the advantages can be found here](https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/):
+- You can install this plugin in either `<IDA/INSTALL/DIRECTORY>/plugins` or  `$HOME/.idapro/plugins` [(the advantages can be found here)](https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/):
    * `cp plugins/* <CHOICE/OF/IDA/PLUGINS/DIRECTORY>`

-## Developer Install
+- Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.
+-
+### For Developers

+IMPORTANT: Verify that all changes work both inside of and outside of the docker container.

-- Run this whole command: `cd ~ && mkdir .idapro && git clone git@bitbucket.org:unknowncyber/ida-plugins.git && cp -ar ida-plugins/. .idapro/ && rm -rf ida-plugins
+- Run this whole command: `cd ~ && mkdir .idapro && git clone <UNKNOWNCYBER/IDA-PLUGINS/REMOTE-REPOSITORY> && cp -ar ida-plugins/. .idapro/ && rm -rf ida-plugins
 `
+    * This command:
       * makes `$HOME/.idapro` if not already available
       * clones this repo
       * copies contents of this repo into `$HOME/.idapro` (this particular command includes hidden files and merges the `plugins` folder if not available already)
       * removes the original repo
       * this ensures that `$HOME/.idapro` will be the root of the github folder for this repository, and that it can work in the docker container and the standalone version of IDA.

----

-# MODIFYING THIS SECTION

-- Install python requirements. <a name="python-requirements"></a>
-    * Open terminal and navigate to the MAGIC folder
+- Run `cd $HOME/.idapro`
+- Plugin development with local IDA installation:
+    * (OPTIONAL): [Configure a virtual environment](#venv-setup).
+It's a large section but there really aren't many steps.
-    * Run `pip install -r requirements.txt`
+    * Run `pip install -e .` (in your virtual environment if applicable).
-    * If this doesn't work, replace `pip` with `pip3`
-    * IDA can potentially point to multiple versions of python.
-Make sure IDA's version has these packages installed.

-## Installation
-- Move the `MAGIC` directory and `MAGIC_plugin_entry.py` to your IDA plugin directory.
-In my case `/opt/ida/plugins`.
-These can also be installed to `$HOME/.idapro/plugins` [as per this link](https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/)
-- Copy the contents of `.env.example` to a file called `.env`
-    * If you are not a developer, you should only need to change `MAGIC_API_KEY` to your MAGIC API key
-    * If are a developer, read the [environment variables](#environment-variables) section and change them accordingly
+    * Run `cp .env.example ./plugins/idamagic/.env`
+    * Open and edit `./plugins/idamagic/.env` to set your API key and modify your [desired environment variables](#environment-variables)
+    * Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.
+- Plugin development inside UnknownCyber's docker container
+    * Add the following to your `~/.bashrc`:
+      * `export IDA_PLUGIN_PATH=$HOME/.idapro`
+    * Speak with Lee to set up the docker system
+    * Speak with Lee about setting the plugin's environment variables within the container
+    * IMPORTANT: the `./plugins/idamagic/.env` takes precedence over the container's environment variables, as it currently is reset in the code
-- That's all.
-Info about the plugins files can be found [here](#files-section).
-Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.
+    * Open a binary with IDA and run the plugin with **"Edit -> Plugins -> MAGIC"** or by the shortcut **"ctrl+shift+A"**.
+- Info about the plugin's files can be found [here](#files-section).

+### Troubleshooting <a name="troubleshooting"></a>

+* Python-related issues
+  * You may need to replace commands `pip` with `pip3`, `python` with `python3`, or some variant of these dependent on your python install.
+  * IDA can potentially be pointing to a different version of python. ensure IDA's version of python is where you installed the package:
+    * Open IDA.
+    * ensure that IDA is using your desired python version (the "output" window at the bottom should display version information).
+    * In this window, there is a section for commands.
+    * Make sure the button on the left says "Python".
+It might say "IDC" or something else.
+If so, just click it and select "Python".
+    * Enter `import cythereal_magic`
+    * If there is an error, you can either:
+      * reinstall python dependencies on this version (RECOMMENDED)
+      * or change your python version (next step)
+  * Changing the version of Python that IDA points to:
+    * Navigate to your IDA install folder in the terminal. `/opt/ida` for example.
+    * Run `sudo ./idapyswitch`
+    * If your desired version does not show up, the only way to get this to work is to find your desired python version's shared library files and run `sudo ./idapyswitch --force-path /PATH/TO/SHARED/LIBRARY/FILE`.
+If you don't know how to do this, it is recommended to move on to the next step
+  * If there are still python-related issues there may be a need to [configure a python3.7 virtual environment](#venv-setup).
+It's a large section but there aren't too many steps.

 ---